WINCHESTER

 hemispheric geographies all had in common was not the Isthmus of Darien as “the

-narrow neck of land”, but the unjustified assumption that
+narrow neck of land”, but the unjustified presumption that

-Book of Mormon real-estate (and therefore societies) overspread much
+Book of Mormon real-estate (and therefore societies) overspread most

 of the Western Hemisphere.
 The authors of

-these settings evidently over looked scriptural details; like the fact
+these exaggerated settings evidently over looked scriptural details; like the fact

 that the city of Mulek (in the Lamanite held borders of the land of Nephi)